Ink Business Preferred benefits & perks

 If you’re a small-business owner, you may have endured the pain of watching expenses eat away at your profits.
 Office supplies, cable bills, cellphone bills, marketing material … sometimes it seems like the bills never stop coming.

 If this is your experience, you should consider the Ink Business Preferred® Credit Card.
 In addition to being one of the best rewards credit cards and having strong earning rates for many purchases, you’ll receive benefits that can save you a ton of money, such as cellphone insurance, extended warranties and trip delay coverage.
-The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.

 And if you apply now, you can earn an increased welcome bonus of 100,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
 That’s worth $1,000 in cash back, $1,250 in travel when you book through the Chase Ultimate Rewards travel portal and potentially much more when you transfer points to airline and hotel partners.